dxjoshi/java_interview_prep/resources/java/notes.md

         }
 6. The call to ObjectOutputStream.writeObject() or ObjectInputStream.readObject() kicks off the serialization protocol.
 First, the object is checked to ensure it implements Serializable, and then, checked whether either of those private methods is provided.
 If they are provided, the stream class is passed as the parameter to these methods, giving the code control over its usage.
 7. We can call ObjectOutputStream.defaultWriteObject() and ObjectInputStream.defaultReadObject() from these methods to gain default serialization logic.
-8. To stop the serialization for our class(which extends from another class that implements Serializable), we can, once again, use the above private methods to just throw the NotSerializableException.
+8. To stop the serialization for our class(which extends from another class that implements Serializable), we can, once again, **use the above private methods to just throw the NotSerializableException**.
-9. We can write your own serialization logic by implementing the Externalizable interface and overriding it's methods writeExternal() and readExternal().
+9. We can write your own serialization logic by **implementing the Externalizable interface and overriding it's methods writeExternal() and readExternal()**.
 In such case preference is given to these methods over the default JVM serialization.
 These methods supersede customized implementations of writeObject and readObject methods.
 So even if we provide writeObject() and readObject(), then they will be ignored.
-10. When an Externizable object is reconstructed, an object is created using public no-arg constructor before the readExternal() is called.
+10. When an Externalizable object is reconstructed, an object is created using public no-arg constructor before the readExternal() is called.
 If a public no-arg constructor is not present, then a InvalidClassException is thrown at runtime.
-11. Using Externalizable, we can even serialize/deserialize transient and static variables.
+11. Using Externalizable, we **can even serialize/deserialize transient and static variables**.
+12. Is constructor of super class called during DeSerialization process of sub class in java?
+If superclass has implemented Serializable - constructor is not called during DeSerialization process.
+If superclass has not implemented Serializable - constructor is called during DeSerialization process.
+13. **readResolve()** is used for replacing the object read from the stream, and used for enforcing singletons(when an object is read, replace it with the singleton instance).
+This ensures that nobody can create another instance by serializing and deserializing the singleton.

+        private Object readResolve() throws ObjectStreamException {
+            return INSTANCE;
+        }
+14. Deserialization always creates a deep copy of the original object.
+15. Variables may be marked **transient** to indicate that they are not part of the persistent state of an object.
+16. **Compatible Changes:** Changes which does not affect deserialization process even if class was updated after being serialized (provided serialVersionUID has been declared):
+     Adding new fields, adding or removing writeObject()/readObject(), changing access modifier of a field, changing a static/transient field to non-static/non-transient(its like addition of new fields)
+17. **InCompatible Changes:** Changes which affect deserialization process if class was updated after being serialized (provided serialVersionUID has been declared):
+     Deletion of fields, changing a non-static/non-transient field to static/transient(it’s equal to deletion of fields), modifying the writeObject()/readObject()

 ### Marker Interface
 1. It is an empty interface (no field or methods). ex.
 Serializable, Cloneable and Remote interface.
 2. It provides run-time type information about objects, so the compiler and JVM have additional information about the object.